 7.5 Unseaworthiness Claim—Elements and Burden of Proof

-On the plaintiff’s unseaworthiness claim, the plaintiff has the burden of proving the following elements by a preponderance of the evidence:
+On the plaintiff [name]’s unseaworthiness claim, the plaintiff [name] has the burden of proving the following elements by a preponderance of the evidence:

-First, the plaintiff was a seaman;
+First, the plaintiff [name] was a seaman;

 Second, the [name of vessel] was unseaworthy; and

-Third, the unseaworthy condition was a cause of an injury or damage to the plaintiff.
+Third, the unseaworthy condition was a cause of an injury or damage to the plaintiff [name].

-If you find the plaintiff has proved all the elements on which [he] [she] has the burden of proof, your verdict should be for the plaintiff.
-If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.
+If you find the plaintiff [name] has proved all the elements on which [he] [she] [other pronoun] has the burden of proof, your verdict should be for the plaintiff [name].
+If, on the other hand, the plaintiff [name] has failed to prove any of these elements, your verdict should be for the defendant [name].

 Comment

 “A shipowner has an absolute duty to furnish a seaworthy ship.”
 Mitchell v.
 Trawler Racer, Inc., 362 U.S. 539, 549 (1960).
 A seaworthy ship is one reasonably fit for its intended use.
-Id. at 550; Ribitzki v.
+Ribitzki v.
 Canmar Reading & Bates, Ltd. P’ship, 111 F.3d 658, 664 (9th Cir.
-1997).
+1997); Id. at 550.

 See also Comment to Instruction 7.6 (Unseaworthiness Defined).